fmdkdd/fmdkdd.github.com/_posts/2011-09-03-unity-backlight-algorithm.md

 ---
 layout: post
-title: Unity Backlight Color Algorithm
+title: Unity backlight color algorithm
 ---

 With the release of Ubuntu 11.04, the new [Unity][] interface was